Understanding Rhabdo: Why You Should Take Exertional Rhabdomyolysis Seriously

 Overtraining has countless psychological, physical, and medical risks.
-Recently, three collegiate football players from the University of Oregon were admitted to the hospital and diagnosed with rhabdomyolysis after “grueling strength and conditioning workouts” on campus.
+Frequently we hear in the media or personal accounts of athletes admitted to the hospital and diagnosed with rhabdomyolysis after grueling strength and conditioning workouts on and off school campuses.

 Exertional rhabdomyolysis (ER) or “rhabdo” is a rare, yet serious, and potentially fatal, condition if not recognized and treated appropriately.
 It is defined as the breakdown of normal skeletal muscle fibers due to injury or exercise.
 Exercise to create this reaction is typically excessive, repetitive, or prolonged, and outside of the athletes accustomed training regimen.

 The muscle fiber breakdown results in the release of muscle contents into the blood which then circulate throughout the athlete’s body.
 These components may overwhelm normal filtration of blood, leading to injury of the kidneys.
 Additionally, imbalances in circulating electrolytes place the athlete at risk for abnormal heart rhythms and even death.

 The severity of ER is directly related to the amount of muscle injury and breakdown.
 There is an increased risk of ER after excessive muscle exertion in athletes who are dehydrated, using certain medications or nutritional supplements, or exposed to extreme heat.
 Additionally, athletes with sickle cell trait also carry a unique risk for this condition.
 While it is safe for athletes with sickle cell trait to participate in sports they may benefit from a personalized plan to increase their training intensity.